 Email: the email address of the default administrator user

 The Basic Configuration page also includes a checkbox labeled Add Sample Data.
-If you check this box, sample data is added to your database.
+If you check this box, sample data is added to Liferay DXP’s database.
 This data includes users, sites, and organizations.
-The sample data is for demo purposes.
-If you’re installing Liferay DXP on your own machine to explore its features, the sample data may be useful.
-If, however, you’re installing Liferay DXP on a real server, start with a clean system.
+The sample data allows many Liferay DXP features to be showcased.
+If you’re installing Liferay DXP on your own machine to explore its features, the sample data will probably be useful.
+If, however, you’re installing Liferay DXP on a real server, you should start with a clean system.

 Once you’ve filled out the form, click Finish Configuration.
 The setup wizard